Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

 so $d_{010}=d_{001}=0$, which leaves two independent equations

-in four unknowns, making for two independent constants of motion.
-With each of $a=b=c=0$ this situation remains basically the same, leading to the subclass that corresponds to Lorenz's maximum simplification equations, which, as noted earlier, has periodic solutions.

-Table 5 shows that a single constant of motion is held by subclasses of the model having two nonzero linear coefficients.
+in four unknowns, making for two independent invariants.
+With each of $a=b=c=0$ this situation remains basically the same, leading to the subclass that corresponds to Lorenz's maximum simplification equations, which, as noted earlier, has periodic solutions. \item Table 3 shows that a single constant of motion is held by subclasses of the model having two nonzero linear coefficients.
 For example with $c=0$ the equations become

 yielding $d_{001}=0$ and leaving four linearly independent equations